diamond-one/Data-Analytics-Portfolio/README.md

 ### Skills and Technologies

-I'm proficient in Python, Numpy, Matplotlib, Pandas, Excel, Power BI, Cognos, Looker Studio, Ftrack, Jira, Shotgrid, Git, and Maya.
+I work with Python, Numpy, Matplotlib, Pandas, Excel, SQL, JQL, Power BI, Cognos, Looker Studio, Ftrack, Shotgrid, and Git.
 These tools and technologies enable me to craft robust data solutions, streamline workflows, and deliver insightful analytics.
+However, I'm always eager to expand my skill set and explore new software and technologies, and I get great pleasure from staying adaptable and committed to continuous learning.

 ---